dakota-rennels/Certifications/README.md

 # Certifications
-Repo for storing all academic or professional certifications.
+Repository for storing all my awarded academic or professional certifications.

+# Highlighted Awards